zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab6-mysql-to-kafka/ggbd-workshop-lab6-mysql-to-kafka.md

 ![](./images/lab6menu.png)

 **3:** Review the overview notes on the following screen, then select Q to quit.
-These online notes have been provided so you can cut/paste file names to another session, to avoid typos

 ##  Configuration
    The above step will copy the GoldenGate configuration files to the GG Home directories, under ./dirprm.
-The workshop facilitator will review the content of each of these files to understand how GoldenGate is being configured.

 view /u01/gg4mysql/dirprm/create_mysql_to_hadoop_gg_procs.oby

-view these files, same as in previous lab:
+view these files, same as in previous lab

+**Source**

 /u01/gg4mysql/dirprm/mgr.prm